openframeworks/ofSite/_docs/gl/ofTexture.markdown

 _description: _

 You need to allocate the texture before drawing it or loading data into it.
+The allocate method allows you load information about what type of data will be in the texture, its height and width, etc, into the texture, but note that it doesn't actually put any data into the texture, so if you draw it you'll see a black square.